Raheem Sterling: Pep Guardiola says Manchester City players have to 'speak on the pitch'

 Sterling open to Man City exit

-Speaking at the FT Business of Sport US summit, Sterling said he would consider leaving Manchester City and moving abroad.
+Speaking at the FT Business of Sport US summit, Sterling revealed he would consider leaving Manchester City and moving abroad.

 "If there was an opportunity to go somewhere else, (for more game time), I would be open to it at this moment in time," he said.